-Interns will be offered a pay of \$30,000.00 over the course of the year, paid out hourly.
+Interns will be offered a pay of \$26,000.00 over the course of the year, paid out hourly.
 They will receive a hospital orientation and training as a member of the staff.
 In addition, they will be offered enrollment within the hospital's health insurance and/or dental insurance programs and are covered by the organization's liability insurance during their temporary twelve (12) months of employment (see applicable Summary Plan Descriptions for further details regarding service, cost and plan administration).
 Medical/Dental insurance coverage begins the first of the month after 30 days of employment.

-Since interns are employed by the hospital for their temporary twelve (12) months of employment, they are covered by and must comply with all policies of the hospital.
-Additionally, internship specific policies are applicable.
+Since interns are employed by the hospital for their temporary twelve (12) months of employment, they are covered by and must comply with all policies of the hospital, including but not limited to grievances, anti-harassment, and performance expectations.
 Interns can access these policies during the hospital's orientation process and in full through the Rogers Behavioral Health website.

-Interns can also refer to the Rogers Behavioral Health Corporate Compliance Handbook available to all employees through the Human Resources Department and Internship Handbook provided at the start of the internship year.
+Interns can also refer to the Rogers Behavioral Health Corporate Compliance Handbook available to all employees through the Human Resources Department.